-No one wants to come across a fire ant nest in their yard.
+No one wants to come across an ant nest in their yard.
 Not only are fire ant mounds unpleasant to look at, they can be extremely dangerous due to the innumerable stinging insects they harbor.
-Whether you come across a fire ant mound near your garden or on the sidewalk in front of your business, it’s important to take care of the matter quickly.
-While there are several ways to control fire ant problems yourself, it’s recommended to enlist the help of a professional pest control company such as Connor’s in more serious cases.
+Whether you come across a mound near your garden or on the sidewalk in front of your business, it’s important to take care of the matter quickly.
+It can be difficult to learn how to get rid of fire ants yourself, which is why it’s recommended to enlist the help of a professional pest control company such as Ehrlich Pest Control, formerly Connor’s.

 Need a pest control estimate?

 We'll call you!
 Leave your information below.

 Removing fire ant mounds yourself

 There are three common methods of fire ant removal that may prove effective when you’re dealing with a small infestation: digging out the mounds, using scalding water, or administering mild chemical treatments.

 - If you have just one or two mounds to deal with, you can physically remove them from your lawn with a shovel and a bucket.

 - Be sure to wear protective gear (covered clothing, shoes, and gloves).